shadoof/rtwtr/README.md

 The section number in the upper left is also a drop-down menu giving access to any section, with previous and next buttons enclosing it.

-### About this release
+### About the code in the 1.x releases

 Note: This initial version is limited in that the `units` of the `a` file are expected to be longer or roughly the same length as their corresponding `b` file `units`.
 A later version of the engine will allow corresponding `units` of any length for either file.

-The v1.0 release was produced with word-diff'd texts prepared by John Cayley for the following publication in the inaugural issue of The Digital Review:
+The v1.0.x releases were produced with word-diff'd texts prepared by John Cayley for the following publication in the inaugural issue of The Digital Review:

 ```
  The Future of